-Shakespeare and Company has been on the top of my bookshop wish list for years, so when I finally set my eyes upon the iconic green and yellow shopfront on Rue de la Bûcherie it was love at first sight.
+Visiting Shakespeare and Company has been on my wish list for years, so when I finally approached the iconic green and yellow shopfront on Rue de la Bûcherie, it was love at first sight.
 Shakespeare and Company is an independent English-language bookshop in the heart of Paris, known for the myriad of illustrious creatives who have frequented the bookstore over the past seventy years.

-Located on the Left Bank of Paris across the street from Notre Dame and the Seine, you will easily find this lovely literary institution.
-If you search for Shakespeare and Co on Google Maps you may chuckle at the description – funky, legendary independent bookshop, but that really does sum it up.
-It’s the perfect nook to relax and buy a couple of books to read during your travels, the bookstore lures people from all corners of the globe.
-When you buy a book, they stamp the title page to commemorate your purchase.
-I bought Mrs Dalloway by Virginia Woolf for my train journey to London, a subtle nod to the Modernist origins of the bookshop.
+Located on the Left Bank of Paris, literally across the street from Notre Dame Cathedral and the Seine, you will find this literary institution.
+If you search for Shakespeare and Co on Google Maps you may chuckle at the description – funky, legendary independent bookshop, which does sum things up perfectly.
+Providing an ideal nook to relax and buy a couple of books to read during your travels, the bookstore lures people from all corners of the globe.
+When you buy a book, the bookseller will stamp the title page to commemorate your purchase.
+I bought a copy of Mrs Dalloway by Virginia Woolf to read on my train journey to London, a subtle nod to the Modernist origins of the bookshop.

 Shakespeare and Company is separated into two sections.
-The main bookshop and an antiquarian bookshop right next door that sells rare copies of books, such as first and early editions.
-Given the popularity of the bookshop, there is a cafe next door that serves tea and coffee with outdoor tables where you can while away the afternoon in the sunshine with your new book.
+The main bookshop and an antiquarian bookshop right next door that sells rare copies of books, including first and early editions.
+Given the popularity of the bookshop, there is a cafe next door with outdoor tables where you can relax in the sunshine.